borg286/sevtech/README.md

 * Note that sharpening kits only repair. **Don't plan on getting obsidian sharpening kits** to upgrade your mining level

+* Craft a battlesign with **cactus **as the tool rod to deal damage while blocking.
+Pair this with a **steelleaf** sign and a stack of steelleaf in your hotbar to become almost invincible to any attack.

 ### [Optional] Tool Forge

 You can make a Tool forge by burning grout into seared stone and 4 Iron/Copper/Tin/Bronze blocks (Note: JEI only lists recipe with iron blocks, but the other metals do work).